-IT’S ACTUALLY NOT TOO EARLY TO START EXPLORING YOUR OPTIONS!
+IT’S ACTUALLY NOT TO EARLY TO START EXPLORING YOUR OPTIONS!
 A meaningful post-junior year summer activity increases the likelihood of acceptance at many colleges.
-Aside from working on your college application, summer 2018 is an opportunity to work for pay, to volunteer, to work on a performance interview (arts/music) or attend a competitive summer program at a university.
+Aside from working on your college application, the summer is an opportunity to work for pay, to volunteer, to work on a performance interview (arts/music) or attend a competitive summer program at a university.

 Attending a summer college program is an excellent way to demonstrate “informed interest” in the college admissions process.
 You may even garner a recommendation from a professor for use in your college application.
 Financial assistance is available.

 Do you know what exams are required?
 Do you know when to prepare and when to best take your exams (SAT, ACT, SATII Subject tests, IB, AP, AICE)?